 Using WP-CLI to Manage Automatic Plugin Updates

-Automatic plugin updates are a powerful tool that you can use to keep your WordPress website secure by ensuring that plugins are always running the latest versions.
+Automatic plugin updates are a powerful tool that you can use to keep your WordPress site secure by ensuring that plugins are always running the latest versions.
 However, in some cases, you may prefer to control these updates manually to avoid potential conflicts or compatibility issues.
 WP-CLI gives you the ability to easily manage automatic plugin updates.

 To activate/deactivate automatic updates for individual plugins